Reset: A Leader’s Guide to Work in an Age of Upheaval

 “Persuasion is often more effectual than force.” – Aesop

 One of the core tasks of a leader is to persuade and influence others toward a shared goal.
 According to Daniel Pink, leaders spend around 40% of their time persuading and convincing others.
 Effective persuasion capability is directly linked with effective leadership.
 Since the birth of democracy in the 5th century BCE in Greece, persuasion has become critical to convincing people of the ideas we deem correct.

 Aristotle, a Greek philosopher, with his modes of Ethos (ethics, character), Logos (logic, reason), and Pathos (emotions, empathy), has provided an approach for persuasive communication.
 In this presentation, we learn the ancient art of persuasion in the 21st-century context.

-- Craft a story using Modes of Persuasion: Develop a baseline of your story using Aristotle’s modes of Persuasion, Ethos (ethics, character), Logos (logic, reason), and Pathos (emotions, empathy).
+- Craft a story using Modes of Persuasion: develop a basline of your story using Aristotle’s Modes of Persuasion, Ethos (ethics, character), Logos (logic, reason) and Pathos (emotions, empathy).

-- Select the Medium and Present: Choose the proper medium of your presentation, i.e., verbal, non-verbal, or visual, and present in a case-study-based environment.
+- Select the medium and present: choose the proper medium for your presentation, i.e., verbal, non-verbal, or visual, and present in a case-study based environment.

 Leading with the Frontal Lobe:

 Strategies to Harness Your Mental Energy to Fuel Innovation